 Action search vs. Navigation search

-Whereas action search is intended to find and run actions on a page, there is a separate search mechanism for finding and navigating to pages in Finance and Operations.
+Whereas action search is intended to find and run actions on a page, there is a separate search mechanism for finding and navigating to pages.
 For more information about that feature, see the Navigation search article.